lorisdanto/casa/README.md

 ...

 Generated samples:
-  1. Once upon a time, a dragon enchanted the castle.
+  1. a dragon enchanted the castle.
-  2. Once upon a time, a dragon enchanted the forest.
+  2. a dragon enchanted the forest.
-  3. Once upon a time, a dragon enchanted the forest.
+  3. a dragon enchanted the forest.
   ...
 ```

 ## Available Samplers